 Finally, there are occasional steep market sell-offs that materially pressure all equities and/or all equities in a given sector for a period of time.
 In these situations, a host of business that we have fully researched and have concluded have great earnings growth potential but where that potential is already represented in a fully or even overvalued stock, often rerate in dramatic fashion.
-A large part of our research effort is directed towards having a full "pantry" or long "wish list" of businesses in which we have great confidence in their earnings growth potential even if they do not meet our valuation criteria.
-We then look for the opportunity to "buy the dip" in these firms during those broader market corrections where the proverbial "babies may be being thrown out with the bathwater."
+A large part of our research effort is directed towards having a full "pantry" or "wish list" of businesses in which we have great confidence in their earnings growth potential even if they do not meet our valuation criteria.
+We then look for the opportunity to "buy the dip" in these firms during those broader market corrections.
 Last year's fourth quarter was an example of such a period as it was one of the more dramatic and swift sell-offs across the equity markets in some time and was also one of our more active periods in the last several years.

 During last year's fourth quarter sell-off, we added ten new long positions that each had traded down materially from their recent 52-week highs including - Microsoft and ServiceNow in the enterprise software space; PayPal and American Express within electronic payments; real estate data services leader Costar Group; Interxion, a leading European datacenter operator; and growth retailer Dollar General.
-Not surprisingly, seven of those additions have been amongst our portfolios best contributors to our strong year to date results.20
+Not surprisingly, seven of those additions have been amongst our portfolios best contributors to our strong year to date results.27